provenance-io/provenance/x/marker/spec/01_state.md

     Address       string
     AccountNumber uint64

-    PubKey        *types.Any // NOTE: not used for marker Sequence      uint64     // NOTE: always zero on marker
+    PubKey        *types.Any // NOTE: not used for marker, it is not possible to sign for a marker account directly Sequence      uint64     // NOTE: always zero on marker

     // Address that owns the marker configuration.
 This account must sign any requests